taniannguyen/stock-analysis/README.md

 End Sub
 ```
 #### Images of Stock Performance Between 2017 and 2018

 ##### 2017

 ![VBA_2017_Performance](Resources/VBA_2017_Performance.png)

 ##### 2018

 ![VBA_2018_Performance](Resources/VBA_2018_Performance.png)

 These tables were derived from the analysis done by VBA codes using stock data from 2017 and 2018.
 Each image represents a different year, also contains the ticker, total daily volume, and percentage yearly return.
-For 2017 there were more green stocks that had a higher return compared to 2018.
+For 2017 more green stocks had a higher return compared to 2018.
 The year 2018, a lot of the green stocks went into the negatives, but only two were still staying strong which was ENPH and RUN.

 ### Analysis of Execution Times of Original Script and Refactored Script

 #### The Original VBA Script for 2017 and 2018

 ##### 2017

 ![Original_ModuleVBA_2017](Resources/Original_ModuleVBA_2017.png)

 ##### 2018

 ![Original_ModuleVBA_2018](Resources/Original_ModuleVBA_2018.png)

 These two images of the executed times from the original original script gives a longer duration to complete the code.
 For year 2017 original script was 0.5820 seconds and year 2018 was 0.5703 seconds.

 #### The Refactored VBA Script for 2017 and 2018

 ##### 2017

 ![VBA_Challenge_2017](Resources/VBA_Challenge_2017.png)

 ##### 2018

 ![VBA_Challenge_2018](Resources/VBA_Challenge_2018.png)

 These two images of the executed times from the refactored script shows a shorter duration to complete the code.
 For year 2017 and 2018 refactored script was 0.1133 seconds.